Frederick Douglass Tunnel Program

 IIJA FRA discretionary grants, MDOT/MTA, Amtrak

-The Baltimore & Potomac (B&P) Tunnel is the oldest Amtrak tunnel and a single point of failure for the 12 million MARC and Amtrak customers who rely on it.
-The 1.4-mile tunnel, connecting Baltimore’s Penn Station to Washington D.C. and Virginia, suffers from a variety of age-related issues such as excessive water infiltration, a deteriorating structure, and a sinking floor.
+The Baltimore & Potomac (B&P) Tunnel is the oldest Amtrak tunnel and a single point of failure for the 14 million MARC and Amtrak customers who rely on it.
+This 1.4-mile tunnel, connecting Baltimore’s Penn Station to Washington D.C. and Virginia, suffers from a variety of age-related issues such as excessive water infiltration, a deteriorating structure, and a sinking floor.
 The existing tunnel cannot be updated with modern fire and life safety systems and excessive costly maintenance is required.
-The tunnel is at capacity, and the tunnel’s tight curvature requires trains to reduce speeds to 30 mph.
+The tunnel is at capacity, and its tight curvature requires trains to reduce speeds to 30 mph.
 These issues create chronic delays — more than 10% of weekday trains are delayed, and delays occur on 99% of weekdays.
+Without replacement, these issues will persist and the risk to travel along America’s busiest passenger rail corridor will continue to grow.

 Program Elements